rehierl/node-tree-outliner/1-2-node-trees/2-1-node-sequence.md

 * the tree's node sequence := `nodeSequenceOf(root)`
 * the root node will always be the first node in this node sequence

+Note that the node sequence is said to be in **enter-order** if the nodes added while the nodes are being entered.
+The node sequence is in **exit-order**, if the nodes are added while exiting them.

 **Memory hook**
-The node sequence of a tree corresponds with the order of start tags.
+The node sequence of a tree (in enter-order) corresponds with the order of all start tags.

 <!-- ======================================================================= -->
 ## Subsequent nodes